smackers/smack/docs/running.md

 SMACK software verifier is run using the `smack` tool in the bin directory.
-For a given input C/C++ program, the tool checks for violations of user-provided assertions.
+For a given input C/C++ program, the tool checks for violations of user-provided assertions (MENTION GENERATED ASSERTIONS IN MEMORY SAFETY/OVERFLOW CHECKING).
 SMACK has a number of command line options that can be used to fine-tune the toolchain.
 Type `smack -h` for a full list of supported command line options.